-Environmental Earth Sciences examine the interaction between humans, natural resources, ecosystems, special climates or unique geographic zones, and the earth.
-The Earth & Environmental Science (EaES) program at UIC is led by interdisciplinary scientists focused on education and a strong commitment to pioneering research.
-Our students discover and explore processes that influence climate change, water resources, soil and water contamination, life in extreme environments, and planetary evolution, and gain a sound understanding of practices that help protect and ensure the sustainability of the planet.
+Environmental earth sciences examine the interaction between humans, natural resources, ecosystems, special climates or unique geographic zones, and the earth.
+The Earth and Environmental Science (EaES) program at UIC is led by interdisciplinary scientists focused on education and a strong commitment to pioneering research.
+Our students discover and explore processes that influence climate change, water resources, soil and water contamination, life in extreme environments, and planetary evolution and gain a sound understanding of practices that help protect and ensure the sustainability of the planet.

-Degree options available through the College of Liberal Arts and Sciences include Bachelor of Science, Master of Science, and Doctor of Philosophy options in Earth and Environmental Sciences.
+Degree options available through the College of Liberal Arts and Sciences include Bachelor of Science with Major in Earth and Environmental Sciences, Master of Science in Earth and Environmental Sciences, and Doctor of Philosophy in Earth and Environmental Sciences.

 See how other students found their fit below with this major!

 Below is a sample of how UIC alumni have applied their EAES major to a professional path!

 - Engineering Technician, Andrews Engineering, Inc.

 - Field Inspector, Clarke, Aquatic and Mosquito Control Services

 - Field Services Manager, Civil and Environmental Consultants, Inc.